Elizabeth Cady Stanton

 Nothing seemed to stop Stanton.
 In the 1870s she traveled across the United States giving speeches.
 In "Our Girls" her most frequent speech, she urged girls to get an education that would develop them as persons and provide an income if needed; both her daughters completed college.
 In 1876 she helped organize a protest at the nation's 100th birthday celebration in Philadelphia.
 In the 1880s, she, Susan B. Anthony and Matilda Joslyn Gage produced three volumes of the History of Woman Suffrage.
 She also traveled in Europe visiting daughter Harriot Stanton Blatch in England and son Theodore Stanton in France.
 In 1888, leaders of the U.S. women's movement staged an International Council of Women to celebrate the 40th anniversary of the Seneca Falls Convention.
 Stanton sat front and center.
 In 1890, she agreed to serve as president of the combined National American Woman Suffrage Society.
 In 1895, she published The Woman's Bible, earning the censure of members of the NAWSA.
 Her autobiography, Eighty Years and More, appeared in 1898.
 Her final speech before Congress, The Solitude of Self, delivered in 1902, echoed themes in "Our Girls," claiming that as no other person could face death for another, none could decide for them how to educate themselves.

-Along the way, Stanton advocated for Laura Fair, on trial for the murder of her illegitimate child.
+Along the way, Stanton advocated for Laura Fair, accused of murdering a man with whom she was having an affair.
 She allied the movement and her resources to Victoria Woodhull, who claimed the right to love as she pleased without regard to marriage laws.
 She supported Elizabeth Tilton, a supposed victim of the sexual advances of clergyman Henry Ward Beecher.
 She broke with Frederick Douglass over the vote in the 1860s and congratulated him on his marriage to Helen Pitts of Honeoye, NY in 1884, when others, including family, criticized their interracial marriage.
 Stanton was a complicated personality who lived a long life, saw many changes and created some of them.
 Her writings were prolific.
 She often contradicted herself as she and the world around her progressed and regressed for the better part of a century.

 Read more by and about Stanton at the following links.